Nitrokey/nethsm/docs/system-design.md

 _If and only if_ verification of the _System Software_'s "outer signature" and update eligibility are successful, **S-Keyfender** enables the REST API endpoint allowing the user to "commit" the software update.
 Only after this endpoint is requested will **S-Keyfender** instruct **S-Platform** to perform the actions necessary (e.g. modifying the GPT or interacting with the _Firmware_) to boot from the new system partition _once_ on next boot.

-During boot, the _System Software_'s "inner signature" is verified by the _Firmware_ as part of Trusted Boot.
-If the new _System Software_ does not boot successfully or the Trusted Boot verification fails, the system will automatically reboot into the old _System Software_ as a fallback.
+During boot, the _System Software_'s "inner signature" is verified by the _Firmware_ as part of _Verified Boot_.
+If the new _System Software_ does not boot successfully or the _Verified Boot_ verification fails, the system will automatically reboot into the old _System Software_ as a fallback.

-_If and only if_ both Trusted Boot verification succeeds and the new _System Software_ boots sucessfully, the new _System Software_ will perform the actions necessary to permanently configure the system to boot into the new _System Software_ (e.g. by modifying the GPT or interacting with the _Firmware_).
+_If and only if_ both _Verified Boot_ verification succeeds and the new _System Software_ boots sucessfully, the new _System Software_ will perform the actions necessary to permanently configure the system to boot into the new _System Software_ (e.g. by modifying the GPT or interacting with the _Firmware_).
 The new _System Software_ may now start data migration, if required.

 The actual implementation details of **S-Platform** will be based on the design used by both Chromium OS and CoreOS Container Linux, and are not described in more detail in this document; please refer to the Chromium OS [Disk Format][chromium-disk] and [File System/Autoupdate][chromium-autoupdate] design documents.
 Any deviations from this design will be documented during implementation.